-For more than a decade Enthought has helped solve technical computing challenges in industries such as energy, industrial control, consumer products, technology, finance, aerospace, and more.
+For more than a decade Enthought has helped solve technical computing challenges in industries such as energy, manufacturing, biotechnology, aerospace, consumer products, technology, finance, and more.
 See how we can help you too.

 Have a team transitioning to Python from another language such as R or MATLAB?
 Need to level the Python skill set across a group for better productivity?